splinter/jaggery-fiber/README.md

   {
     "name":"myextension",
     "version":"1.0.0",
-    "description":"This is an extension to show how to set one up" "main":"main.js",
+    "description":"This is an extension to show how to set one up", "main":"main.js",
-    "dependecies":[ "assetService"]
+    "consumes":["a","b"]
   }
 ```